Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Tree-Embedded Factor Models for Categorical Distributions

-The mean $\bm{\mu}$ can be fixed to reflect prior structural information, for example based on the number of categories associated with each node, or treated as an unknown parameter.
-Our preliminary experiments suggest that estimating $\bm{\mu}$ jointly with the factor components may introduce weak identifiability between $\bm{\mu}$ and the latent factors.
+The mean $\bm{\mu}$ can be fixed to reflect prior structural information, for example, based on the number of categories associated with each node, or treated as an unknown parameter.
+Our preliminary experiments suggest that estimating $\bm{\mu}$ jointly with the factor component introduces weak identifiability between $\bm{\mu}$ and the latent factors and makes the posterior sampling unstable.
+In practice, therefore, we fix the mean $\mu(A)$ by computing the average of the logit-transformed empirical conditional probabilities.

-An immediate, but important property of the proposed model is that the intrinsic dimension of the induced space of distributions equals the number of factors $K$, which sharply contrasts with standard mixture models.
-To illustrate this difference, consider a three-dimensional simplex and two distributions
+An immediate but important property of the proposed model is that the intrinsic dimension of the induced space of distributions equals the number of factors $K$, allowing a parsimonious representation of many distributions.
+To illustrate this property, consider a simplex space with four categories equipped with the symmetric partition tree $T$ and three factor distributions